-For the time being, the online visa application procedure for India is not available for travellers with United Kingdom nationality.
+The online visa application process for India is, for the time being, not available to UK nationals.
 They will have to use the old application procedure for paper visas (sticker visas).
 These are more expensive than electronic visas, and the application process is more time-consuming and complicated.
 A paper visa for India can be applied for at VFS Global.
 It is not yet known if and when British travellers will again be able to use the online application procedure for the e-visa for India.

-Do you have an electronic visa (e-visa) for India that was issued before 6 October 2021?
+Do you have an electronic visa (e-visa) for India that was granted before 6 October 2021?
 Then that visa is no longer valid, and you must apply for a new visa .
-Do you have a paper visa for India that was granted before the coronavirus pandemic?
+Do you have a paper visa for India that was granted before the corona pandemic?
 Your visa may also be invalid .
 Apply for a re-confirmation from an Indian embassy or consulate before making new travel plans, or apply for a new visa.

 Business and medical travel

 Do you have a business or medical travel purpose?
 Then you can also apply for your visa online, but not yet via this website.

 Travellers of Indian origin

 Do you have Indian nationality?
 Then you can travel with your Indian passport.
 If you do not have a passport but are an Overseas Citizen of India (OCI), you can travel with your OCI card.
 If you do not have a passport and no OCI card, but you are a ‘Person of Indian Originʼ (PIO), then in most cases you may travel with your PIO card.
 In all these cases, you do not need a visa.
 Before booking your trip, check with the embassy what measures you need to take into account because of the coronavirus / COVID-19.